maharmstone/btrfs/README.md

 HKLM\SYSTEM\CurrentControlSet\services\btrfs\Start to 4, to disable the service.
 After you reboot, you can then delete the btrfs key and remove C:\Windows\System32\drivers\btrfs.sys.

+You can remove the driver from Windows' driver repository using the pnputil.exe command from a shell with Administrator's privileges.

+First discover the Published Name of the driver like this:

+> pnpputil /e

+this command will output many informations about installed drivers.
+Find the right entry and write down the inf name (es. oem22.inf).

+After that, issue the command to remove the driver:

+> pnputil /d <Published Name>

+This procedure should work on every version of Windows, starting with Windows Vista

 Compilation
 -----------